stipop-development/Stipop_Sticker_API__OLD/README.md

 ![Works with iOS](https://img.shields.io/badge/Works_with-iOS-blue?style=flat-square)
 ![GitHub issues](https://img.shields.io/github/issues/stipop-development/Stipop_Sticker_API?style=flat-square)

+> Stipop provides a powerful and flexible sticker API that enables companies to add stickers onto their apps and websites with minimum effort and maximum effect.

   <_Additional information about your API call.
 Try to use verbs that match both request type (fetching vs modifying) and plurality (one vs multiple)._>

 * **URL**